Laboratory equipment – Methods and applications

 Gas Chromatography (GC)

-GC is a physico-chemical separation technique for the qualitative and quantitative analysis of substance mixtures, the components of which can be vaporized without decomposition.
+GC is a physico-chemical separation technique used for the qualitative and quantitative analysis of mixtures of substances whose components can be vaporized without decomposition.

 GC Configuration Applications